Wouldn't it feel great to have a buffer between you and the curveballs life throws at you, turning a crisis into...

-Without this first step, your Total Money Makeover isn’t going anywhere.
+Without this first step, your money goals won’t be accomplished.
 Baby Step 1 teaches you to make saving a priority, and it gives you the cushion you need to stop using credit and start paying off debt.

 Depending on how much experience you have saving money, Baby Step 1 could be a piece of cake—or it could sound downright impossible.
 We asked our Facebook followers how they would save $1,000 in one month, and we got loads of advice.